modus-continens/docs/src/tutorial.md

 ## Installation

+Modus requires at least the latest stable release of Rust.
 You can install Modus from crates.io:

 ```
 cargo install modus